- Academic Affairs

-The UM Student Counseling Center is a centrally administered program with private offices separate from all of the schools on campus.
+The UMB Student Counseling Center is a centrally administered program with private offices separate from all of the schools on campus.
 None of the professional staff in the Center have teaching responsibilities.
 We are also not a training site for any of the schools.

 The Counseling Center staff operates as a team in order to provide the best possible service.
 As professionals, we confer with each other within the Center.
 The purpose of these consultations is to ensure that we are offering the highest level of care to our clients.